 Your laptop can be connected at either of the counsel tables.
 Please ask the courtroom deputy for assistance regarding any specific needs.

-Note: Attorneys are responsible for providing any adapters needed to interface presentation devices with the VGA inputs.
+Note: Attorneys are responsible for providing any adapters needed to interface presentation devices with inputs available in the courtrooms.